-NZ-raised science whizz hit with US crypto fraud lawsuit
+Former head boy science whizz hit with US crypto fraud lawsuit

 "Starting Hypernet is one small step to further all sectors of science and technology with our mission of realising ethical, ubiquitous computing."

-Also a multi-instrumentalist musician who likes ballroom dancing, Ravlich told the University it was at Stanford where he learned the benefits of risk taking.
+Also a multi-instrumentalist musician who likes ballroom dancing, Ravlich told the University it was at Stanford where he learned the benefits of risk-taking.

 "My dance teacher at Stanford taught me a lot about experimenting, going with the flow and taking risks."